tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Headers/Cookies</b>

-&nbsp;&nbsp;&nbsp;&nbsp;To check headers for ad visits, please go to developer tools of the browser -> Network -> click on a request -> select 'Headers'.
-Or you can try Live HTTP Headers in [tools](#tools) below.
+&nbsp;&nbsp;&nbsp;&nbsp;To check ad visits headers, click on request in browser's network panel, select 'Headers'

 - DNT-header is being sent correctly for ALL requests (including Ad visits) if either disableClickingForDNT and disableHidingForDNT are enabled (and vice versa)
 - DNT Cookie handling (v3.1 and later)

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Hiding/Clicking</b>

-- That DNT list at top of whitelist.html is checked when either DNT option is checked
 - Ads are visible when domain is 1st-party iff disableHidingForDNT is checked
 - Requests are not blocked when domain is 1st-party iff disableHidingForDNT is checked
 - Requests are not blocked when domain is 3rd-party iff disableHidingForDNT is checked